 - 8.1.
 The CAF is designed as an assessment tool to facilitate early intervention and co-operation between agencies to improve outcomes for children/young people with additional needs. - 8.2.
 You might use a CAF: - if you are concerned about how the child/young person is progressing in terms of their health, welfare, behaviour, learning or any other aspect of their wellbeing; - you receive a request from the child/young person or parent/carer for more support; - you are concerned about the child/young person's appearance or behaviour, but their needs are unclear or are broader than your service can address. - 8.3.
 Since November 2009 it has been procedure that a CAF is completed as part of the referral to the Referral and Assessment Team in Bromley.
 See Appendix 5 for copy of form, available on school website copy of this policy.
-Croydon referrals are completed via an email to childreferral@croydon.gov.uk, although the CAF will be accepted.
+Croydon referrals are completed via a referral to Early Help